Published online: May 2023

 4.3.23 Significant problems of sunlight or daylight loss are most likely to occur in terraced or semi-detached housing situations and it is here that most care needs to be taken.
 An extension should be kept as far as possible from neighbouring windows and boundaries to minimise impact.

-4.3.24 The Building Research Establishment (BRE) guidelines “Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice (BR 209)” (2011) provides guidance on avoiding unacceptable impacts and sets out non-mandatory targets for levels of daylight and sunlight within existing and proposed development.
+4.3.24 The latest edition of the Building Research Establishment (BRE) guidelines “Site Layout Planning for Daylight and Sunlight: A Guide to Good Practice (BR 209)” provides guidance on avoiding unacceptable impacts and sets out non-mandatory targets for levels of daylight and sunlight within existing and proposed development.
 The Council will generally apply the BRE guidance targets to assess new development and where new development may affect natural light to existing properties.

 4.3.26 For adequate levels of daylight to be maintained, extensions should therefore be designed so as not to cross a line projected from the midpoint of an adjacent neighbour’s/ neighbours’ nearest main habitable rooms window(s), perpendicular to the proposed extension in both plan and elevation view.
 The steps to be followed are as follows: